 A quick review of sentential logic, a detailed study of predicate logic, and an introduction to some more advanced topics (e.g., modal logic, and "metalogical" issues and theorems).
 May use computer-assisted instruction.
 Note: MAT 220 cannot be used towards the Philosophy core requirement for the 4-year BA program or towards a major, concentration or minor in Philosophy.
 Credit may be obtained for only one of MAT 220, PHIL 220, or PHIL 420.
-Prerequisite: PHIL 125 or MAT 200.
+Prerequisite: MAT 200 or PHIL 125.

-MAT 223 3 (3-0-0)

-Introduction to Abstract Algebra
+MAT 223 3 (3-0-0) Introduction to Abstract Algebra